This week we met up with one of our first, and most active app users.

 Even before the launch of the SPRT Mireia followed our journey, and now she uses the SPRT App to advertise her free yoga sessions.
 So we caught up with her to find out her story and what motivates her to give back to Berlin, her new home, for free!

 ‘Yoga helps you accept your body, yourself and also other people.
-It challenges you to keep going, to keep practicing and to find a better version of yourself.
-It gives me peace with my inner self and also peace with the environment i’m in.’
+It challenges you to keep going, to keep practising and to find a better version of yourself.
+It gives me peace with my inner self and also peace with the environment I’m in.’

 ‘Everything is a work in progress, you can always improve in one asana (yoga pose).
-Otherwise, what would you work towards to?
+Otherwise, what would you work towards?
 It would be extremely boring, right?’

 A city of expats.

 Mireia’s home, like many of us here, isn’t Berlin.
 She comes from Barcelona but has been living in Berlin now for over 3 years.
 We had a chat about how sport can help people integrate, as the 3 of us sat there all as expats we realised sport had helped us all in some way to feel at home, to meet people or to feel like we were part of a community.